rgarambha/data690-pdl/README.md

 I have a decent system which can train more than 2 models simultaneously.
 So, I train them on my system save results using torch.save(), I am maintainig this repo to keep it organized and then importing into colab to show plots and results.

 Future update: adding encryption so that public repo can't be misused.

+Update: Due to display issue- customer support made me remove all the NVIDIA drivers so till it is fixed(hardware is replaced) wont be installing and again reconfiguring GPU drivers so will have to subscribe to google colab pro for the time being.